How to Assemble Wood Picture Frames

 • -Soft cloth or rag

-Your kit includes four mitered frame sections and four plastic pegs.
-The peg shape may vary based on the manufacturer.
+Your kit includes four mitered frame sections and four plastic thumbnails.
+The thumbnail shape may vary by manufacturer.

 See a video of wood frame assembly.